Murree Brewery: History

 The Murree Brewery Company Ltd. was established in 1860 to meet the demands of British military and civilian personnel at Ghora Gali near the resort town of Murree.
-The Brewery was managed by the family of Edward Dyer, who was the father of Colonel Reginald Dyer.
+The brewery was managed by the family of Edward Dyer.
 In the 1880s the company established a further brewery in Rawalpindi and a distillery in Quetta.

 Due to scarcity of water in Murree in the 1920s, brewing was mostly transferred to Rawalpindi, but malting continued at Ghora Gali until the 1940s, when this property was sold.
 This brewery, built in the Gothic revival style of architecture, was burnt during the independence of Pakistan in 1947, while the brewery in Quetta was destroyed in the 1935 Quetta earthquake.
 In the 1940s, the controlling share or interest in the brewery was obtained by a Parsi, Peshton Bandhara, who used to run a liquor business in Lahore before Pakistani independence.
 His son, the late M.P.
 Bandhara later carried on the business and now it is being run by a grandson, Isphanyar M. Bandhara.

 In the 1960s the brewery imported oak casks from North America, Australia and Spain, and the underground cellars now hold over half a million litres of malt whisky for varying periods of maturation up to 12 years.
 Murree brewery produces a single malt whisky.

 A new beer canning and modern bottle filling facility were installed in the 1990s, imported from Germany.
 In 2001, the brewery had been temporarily closed for producing too much polluting waste.
 Authorities slapped the environmental protection order on the Murree Brewery in Rawalpindi, Islamabad's twin city.